Techtonica/curriculum/_templates/projects.md

 ### Primary Goals
 1. Include the SWBAT/AWBAT in this section.
 Each project's primary learning outcomes should directly reflect the SWBAT for each Topic that is covered with the project.
-For example - the second project for the apprentices is Server Side JavaScript.
-SSJS should include all objectives the Apprentices have practiced during the week of the project.
+For example - the second project for the participants is Server Side JavaScript.
+SSJS should include all objectives the Participants have practiced during the week of the project.
 SSJS for example, will include HTML, CSS, Bootstrap, Node, and, Express.

 ### Overview
 In this project, you will (what they will do) and practice (what they will practice) in order to (what they will learn).